onzag/worker-injector-generator-plugin/README.md

 NOTE this is a temporary fix for https://github.com/webpack/webpack/issues/6472 and it's based on the discussion there.

+# Important Notice!

+Be careful when using isAsync true and then immediately using the worker you have created, in fact, I would not recommend using isAsync: true anymore unless you are absolutely certain the content of the application would load before the worker considers itself ready, or you have some form of external event handling to inform your application when the worker is actually ready, using certain libraries such as eg. comlink would cause errors that cause the app to hang indeterminately.

+The issue lays on the fact that the worker considers itself ready when using async loading, which might cause your app to misbehave as it's actually not truly ready but still loading, if you try to fetch any event and wait for the response, because the worker is not truly ready you get no response whatsoever.

 # Usage (Example with hashes)

 ```javascript